Jade Sticky Rice

 I noticed that a few visitors coming here were looking for a "jade" sticky rice recipe, so as it's December, even here in Bangkok, I thought I'd make a nice "Christmassy" version.
 The green color ostensibly comes from the addition of pandan flavoring to the sticky rice layer, but you will probably need to add a bit of green food coloring to get a good color.

 Jade Sticky Rice - The Christmas Version

-- While the rice is cooking, stir together the sugar, coconut cream, pandan flavoring and food coloring.
+While the rice is cooking, stir together ½ cup sugar, 1 cup coconut cream, pandan flavoring and food coloring.
 Use just enough coloring to give the mixture a light creamy green color.
 It helps dissolve the sugar if you warm the coconut cream for 20 to 30 seconds in the microwave before stirring in the sugar.

-- To create the coconut cream second layer, mix together the coconut milk, rice flour and salt in a pan.
+To create the coconut cream second layer, mix together 1 cup coconut milk, rice flour and salt in a pan.
 Heat to boiling over medium flame, stirring until it thickens.
 Remove from heat and spoon onto the top of the first layer.